day8/re-frame/docs/WIP/README.md

 3. You're taking a [Functional Design and Programming course at San Diego State University](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) and you have to learn re-frame to do an assignment.
 You've left it a bit late, right?
     Good news, there is a quick start guide coming up shortly.
-4. You want your framework to exude social proof!!
-Luckily, re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
+4. You like a bit of social proof!!
+I can report that re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
 It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt,